rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 #### Parallel Compilation

 Parallel Compilation is one avenue for improving compiler performance.
 It is also a very complex area, especially when it comes to the tradeoff of how much of a hit one is willing to take on single core builds in order to enable more parallel computation.
+We already parallelize our LLVM invocations, but the parallelization of the rest of the compiler remains in an experimental state.
 This is an area we think needs long-term collaborative effort with the compiler team.
 We do not expect to deliver a solution here this year.

 If you want to discuss more with us about past attempts and ideas for the future, please reach out to [pnkfelix] and [wesleywiser].